Post-quantum Zero Knowledge in Constant Rounds: Preliminaries

 \end{itemize}

-In what follows, we introduce the cryptographic tools we will use in this work.
-As a default, all algorithms are classical and efficient unless noted otherwise, and security (which will be formally defined for each primitive) holds against efficient non-uniform quantum adversaries.
+In what follows, we introduce the cryptographic tools used in this work.
+By default, all algorithms are classical and efficient unless stated otherwise, and security holds against polynomial-size non-uniform quantum adversaries with quantum advice.